How to Enter a Cutting Phase After Bulking

 Although your main goal isn't to gain muscle, you should still prioritize protein and keep your intake high!
 Remember, you're trying to preserve the muscle mass you've gained, not lose it.
 Increasing your protein intake is the best way to do that, in fact, the American Journal of Clinical Nutrition published in a recent clinical trial that showed just that!
 They found that a daily high protein intake while being in a calorie deficit helps preserve muscle, especially when combined with resistance training.[1]

-That said, make sure you're eating a high protein diet to maintain your results and keep you full and satisfied at the same time.
+That said, make sure you're eating a high-protein diet to maintain your results and keep you full and satisfied at the same time.
 Always prioritize whole foods, but protein can be hard to nail on the daily, so if you're having trouble hitting your daily protein intake consider getting a high-quality protein powder!
 Protein powders can contain up to 30 grams of protein per serving, so you can easily increase your intake with just one scoop.
 Plus, finding a great tasting one can be a game changer!
 Just avoid protein powder supplements with potentially harmful fillers, and one that has at least 20 grams of protein per scoop - like 373 Lab's Protein Powder!

 Save your carbs for post-workout